westonrobot/robotics101/lab_sessions/lab4/lab.md

 ## Learning Outcomes
 By the end of lab 4, you will have:
-1. learnt the basic project workflow using Git
+1. learnt how to create your own gazebo simulation world
-2. experience how code collaboration works using Git
+2. learnt how to integrate your gazebo world into ROS
-3. learnt how to implement a ROS service and client
+3. learnt how to perform mapping of your simulation world

 ----